ccollicutt/tanzu-build-service-control-plane-demo/README.md

 Usually it's difficult, even impossible, to easily patch every single container image in an organization.
 This is because the images are often built by different teams, have different Dockerfiles, different base images, different libraries, etc, etc. Frankly, who's to say that the use of Dockerfiles is even the right abstraction?

-With this demo we can show building an insecure image, then patching it, and recreating it, all of which is handled by TBS.
-Importantly, we use a different abstraction, Buildpacks, to create the container images, which means there are no Dockerfiles.

 In this demo we will:

 1. Create a specifically insecure ClusterStack and ClusterBuilder which uses image layers a few months old (therefore "insecure" in terms of CVEs)